Chuck Howley: Professional career

-Chicago Bears (1958–1959)
+Chicago Bears

 Howley was selected seventh overall in the 1958 NFL draft by the Chicago Bears, playing for two seasons before retiring after what appeared to be a career-ending knee injury he sustained in August 1959, at training camp in Rensselaer, Indiana.
 He played just three games late in that season and was inactive in 1960.
-He returned to West Virginia that year to take a job running a filling station, planning to permanently retire from professional football.
+He returned to West Virginia that year to take a job running a gas station, planning to permanently retire from professional football.

 Howley decided to make a comeback in 1961 following a West Virginia alumni game.
 The Bears traded his rights to the Dallas Cowboys in exchange for second (#20-Steve Barnett) and ninth (#118-Monte Day) round draft choices in the 1963 NFL draft.

-Dallas Cowboys (1960–1973)
+Dallas Cowboys

-Dallas had gone 0-11-1 in their inaugural season prior to acquiring Howley, but he was still eager to play for the new team.
+Dallas had gone 0–11–1 in their inaugural season prior to acquiring Howley, but he was still eager to play for the new team.
 "I went back because I decided there were better things to do than run a gas station," he said.
 "Also, I thought it would be a unique opportunity to play for Dallas, a team that was just getting started.”